 Make after school fun again

-Most of all, talking to your kids openly about their use of time on screens, and discussing why too much screen time is unhealthy works wonders.
-Kids are more receptive to understanding the science behind ‘no screens 1 hour before bed’ for example, than you might imagine.
+Most of all, talk to your kids openly about their use of screens.
+Explain why too much screen time is unhealthy—you could even use YouTube for this!
+Kids are more receptive to understanding the science behind ‘no screens 1 hour before bed’ than you might imagine.

 Remember, be realistic with what you’re setting out to achieve with your kids.
 We can’t expect these habits to change overnight!